marteleira/crowdsourced-beach-data-platform/backend/README.md

 pytest tests/ -q
 ```

 The suite creates and tears down the schema automatically.
 All external API calls are mocked, so no internet connection is needed.
-It currently covers auth, beaches, external data, favourites, flags, map, notifications/privacy, occupancy (both heartbeats and the crowdsourced reports), reports, reputation, push dispatch and users, around 270 test cases across 15 files.
+It currently covers auth, beaches, external data, favourites, flags, map, notifications/privacy, occupancy (both heartbeats and the crowdsourced reports), reports, reputation, push dispatch and users, 285 test cases across 13 files.

 ```bash
 # Run a specific file